 Deep cleanings focus on removing harmful bacteria and tartar buildup below the gum line.
 To ensure patient comfort, deep cleanings are performed with local anesthesia and completed in multiple visits.
 Follow up cleanings are very important and with good oral hygiene, patients can look forward to healthier teeth and gums.

 Does teeth whitening damage your teeth?

 No. Whitening is a safe and effective way to remove stains from teeth.
 While over the counter products can only remove surface stains, professional products and services remove both internal and surface stains.
-Over the counter products focus on physical removal of stains using abrasion, which can damage the enamel.
-Professional services protect the teeth by chemically removing stains without force.
+Over-the-counter products focus on physical removal of stains using abrasion, which can damage the enamel.
+Professional teeth whitening services protect the teeth by chemically removing stains without force.
 There is no damage or change to the enamel.